 - I. Customer due diligence ("CDD") - II.
 Name screening on customers and related parties of a transaction. - III.
 Ongoing monitoring of accounts and transactions. - IV.
 Correspondent banking. - V. Record-keeping. - VI.
 Reporting of currency transactions that reach a certain amount. - VII.
-Reporting of transactions suspected to involve money laundering or terrorism financing ("suspicious ML/TF transactions") and reporting in accordance with "Counter-Terrorism Financing Act". - VIII.
-Appointment of an AML/CFT responsible officer. - IX.
+Reporting of suspicious ML/TF transactions and reporting in accordance with "Counter-Terrorism Financing Act". - VIII.
+Appointment of an AML/CFT responsible officer.

+- IX.
 Procedures for screening and hiring employees. - X. An ongoing employee training program. - XI.
 An independent audit function to test the effectiveness of AML/CFT system. - XII.
 Others required in AML/CFT related regulations or by FSC.